Neural Model Reprogramming with Similarity Based Mapping for Low-Resource Spoken Command Recognition: The Proposed AR-SCR System

 \subsection{AR-SCR System}

-Fig.~\ref{fig:framework} illustrates the overflow of a SCR system with AR and TL model adaptation techniques.
+Fig.~\ref{fig:framework} illustrates the overflow of an SCR system with AR and TL model adaptation techniques.
 In Fig.~\ref{fig:framework} (a), the AM is directly trained by data from the target-domain task.
 When the training data from the target domain is limited, the model cannot be trained well and thus may result in unsatisfactory recognition performance.
-In Fig.~\ref{fig:framework} (b), the TL technique is applied on the pretrained AM to establish a new SCR system that matches the target domain.
-In Fig.~\ref{fig:framework} (c), the pretrained AM is fixed, and a reprogram layer is trained to transform the input signals in order to reduce the distance between the target and source distributions.
-In Fig.~\ref{fig:framework} (d), the reprogram layer is treated as a front-end processor, and the TL technique is applied to further fine-tune AM with the reprogrammed signals.
+In Fig.~\ref{fig:framework} (b), the TL technique is applied to the pretrained AM to establish a new SCR system that matches the target domain.
+In Fig.~\ref{fig:framework} (c), the pretrained AM is fixed, and an adversarial reprogram layer is trained to transform the input signals to reduce the distance between the target and source distributions.
+In Fig.~\ref{fig:framework} (d), the adversarial reprogram layer is treated as a front-end processor, and the TL technique is applied to further fine-tune AM with the reprogrammed signals.
 We expect the combination of AR (as a front-end processing) and TL (as a back-end processing) can reach better model adaptation capability due to their complementary abilities.